 Data Backup Requirements

 Information on recurring backup procedures for critical data and IT Assets must be included in each CUU’s written business continuity plans.
-Backups are required for all data, systems and infrastructure necessary to support the recovery and resumption of essential business operations identified by the DR plan.
+Backups are required for all data, systems and infrastructure necessary to support the recovery and resumption of essential business operations identified by the BIA, COOP, and DR plan.
 This applies to all University Units/CCUs and third-party vendors who use computing devices connected to the FSU network, or who process or store critical data owned by the University.
 CUU/University Unit ISMs are responsible for ensuring adequate data backup procedures for the data required to be backed up.

 The responsibility for backing up data held on the workstations of individuals, regardless of whether they are owned privately or by the university, falls entirely to the user.
 Data stored on workstations and other devices or locations under the user’s control must be routinely backed up by the user.
 University users should consult their CUU ISM about local back-up procedures.
 It is the responsibility of units, research programs, and individual faculty, staff, and workforce members within each CUU to: